jenenhasan/tradingsystem/README.md

 cd automated-trading-system
 2. Install Dependencies
 Make sure you have Python 3.8+ installed.
-Then, create a virtual environment (optional but recommended) and install the required dependencies:
+Then, create a virtual environment (optional but recommended) and install the required dependencies: python3 -m venv venv source venv/bin/activate  # On Windows, use 'venv\Scripts\activate' pip install -r requirements.txt

-bash
-Copy
-Edit
-python3 -m venv venv
-source venv/bin/activate  # On Windows, use 'venv\Scripts\activate'
-pip install -r requirements.txt
 3. Set Up API Keys
 The project requires the following API keys:
 Alpaca API: Sign up for an Alpaca account at Alpaca Markets and generate your API keys.
 Yahoo Finance API: Sign up for a Yahoo Finance API key (if necessary).

 After obtaining the keys, create a .env file in the root directory of the project and add the following environment variables:

-makefile
-Copy
-Edit
 ALPACA_API_KEY=your_alpaca_key
 ALPACA_SECRET_KEY=your_alpaca_secret
 YAHOO_FINANCE_API_KEY=your_yahoo_finance_api_key

+4. for sentiment analysis
+   1. Install dependencies (torch, transformers, pandas).
+   2. Set Up the Sentiment Analysis Model
+   3. Setting up GPU Support(optional)
+      1. Install CUDA and cuDNN
+      2. Install PyTorch with CUDA Support
+      3. Verify GPU Availability

-4. Run the Application
+6. Run the Application
 Once you've set up the API keys, you can run the bot and start automated trading:

-bash
-Copy
-Edit
-python main.py
-5. Optional: Backtest the Strategy
+ 7. optional: Backtest the Strategy
 If you'd like to test the strategy using historical data before executing live trades, use the backtesting script:

-bash
-Copy
-Edit
 python backtest.py
 Technologies Used
 Python 3.8+